Revisiting thermodynamics in computation and information theory: Basics Aspects of Information Theory

 In a communication process, the data is transmitted from the sender to the receiver end through a channel that is prone to noise, i.e., it is transmitted through a noisy channel.
 The data string is a sequence of $0$'s and $1$'s.
 The string to be communicated is encoded with an additional number of bits (redundant bits).
 In the receiver's end, the receivers reconstruct the actual message by decoding and examining the corrupted message.
 This reconstruction process is conveyed as decoding.

-In the late 40's of the 20th century, the seminal work of Shannon~\cite{a75} leads to the foundation of this field and extended by Hamming in his work~\cite{a129}.
+In the late 40's of the 20th century, the seminal work of Shannon~\cite{shannon1949mathematical} led to the foundation of this field and was extended by Hamming in his work~\cite{hamming1950error}.
 Since then, this field has gained its importance for developing better communication.
-The extent to which error correction of the missing bits is possible depends on the design of error-correcting code.
-Generally, there exists two types of error-correcting codes, they are \textbf{block code} and \textbf{convolutional code}.
+The extent to which error correction of the missing bits is possible depends on the design of the error-correcting code.
+Generally, there exist two types of error-correcting codes, they are \textbf{block code} and \textbf{convolutional code}.
 We will be mainly focusing on the linear code of the block code.
-There are other models of error correction codes which are not covered here, interested readers can go through~\cite{a130,a131} for further information.
+There are other models of error correction codes that are not covered here, interested readers can go through~\cite{macwilliams1977theory,hoffman1991coding} for further information.

-The formal definition of the error correcting code is defined as: \\ \textbf{Definition 3.} The error correcting code can be defined as an injecting map form $n$ symbols (messages bits) to $m$ symbols:
+The formal definition of the error correcting code is defined as: \\ \textbf{Definition 3.} The error-correcting code can be defined as an injecting map from $n$ symbols (messages bits) to $m$ symbols:

 where $\Lambda$ represents the set of symbols. \begin{itemize} \item We define a variable $a$ which describes the cardinality of our alphabet set ($a = |\Lambda|$).
 For binary code system $a=2$.

 \item The domain of the set, i.e., $\Lambda_n$ represents the message space, and $\Lambda_m$ represents the message that will be transmitted from the channel.
 Here $n$ denotes the message length.